OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_PCR.md

       warning 'You will be working with infectious materials.' note 'Do <b>ALL</b> work in a biosafety cabinet (BSC)' note 'Always wear a lab coat and gloves for this protocol.
-We will use two layers of gloves for parts of this protocol.' note 'Use on tight gloves.
-Tight gloves help reduce chances for your gloves to be trapped when closing the tubes which can increase contamination risk.' note 'Change outer gloves after touching any common surface (such as a refrigerator door handle) as your gloves now can be contaminated by RNase or other previously amplified products that can cause false positives.' check 'Put on a lab coat and "doubled" gloves now.' end end
+We will use two layers of gloves for parts of this protocol.' note 'Make sure to use tight gloves.
+Tight gloves reduce the chance of the gloves getting caught on the tubes when closing their lids.' note 'Change your outer layer of gloves after touching any common space surface (such as a refrigerator door handle) as your gloves can now be contaminated by RNase or other previously amplified products that can cause false positives.' check 'Put on a lab coat and "doubled" gloves now.' note 'Throughout the protocol, please pay extra attention to the orange warning blocks.' warning 'Warning blocks can contain vital saftey information.' end end

   def get_inputs(myops)
+    gops = group_packages(myops)

     show do
       title "Place #{SAMPLE_ALIAS.bold} samples in #{AREA.bold}."
-      note "Retrieve from fridge and place the following #{SAMPLE_ALIAS.bold} samples into a rack in the #{AREA.bold} area." tubes = []
+      note "Retrieve from cold rack and place the following #{SAMPLE_ALIAS.bold} samples into a rack in the #{AREA.bold} area." note 'Samples may also be in the -20 freezer if this protocol has been delayed.' tubes = []
+      gops.each do |unit, ops|
-      myops.each_with_index do |op, i|
+        ops.each_with_index do |op, i|
           tubes << make_tube(closedtube, '', ref(op.input(INPUT).item).split('-'), 'medium', true).translate!(100 * i)
         end
         img = SVGElement.new(children: tubes, boundy: 300, boundx: 300).translate!(20)
         note display_svg(img)
       end
+    end
+  end

+  def validate_pcr_inputs(myops)
+    expected_inputs = myops.map { |op| ref(op.input(INPUT).item).sub("-","") }
+    sample_validation_with_multiple_tries(expected_inputs)
   end

   def get_pcr_packages(myops)